WEAPON DISARMS IN THE PEKITI-TIRSIA SYSTEM

 1. Avoid the initial attack.
 Than an entry to get into a superior position.

-2. Just enough strikes to buy time for a stopping technique.
-(A stopping technique is defined as something capable of seriously reducing his ability to fight).
+2. Just enough strikes to buy time for a control technique.

-3. The stopping technique: such as a throw, break, takedown, disarm, or drawing of your own weapon.
+3. The control technique: (defined as something capable of seriously reducing his ability to fight for a prolonged period). such as a break, lock, choke, disarm, or drawing and/or use of your own weapon.

 Which way of teaching is better?
 I believe if you have the time, then the old ways will produce the better overall fighter and teacher.
 However, if you don’t have the time, then you have no choice and the new way may be the only way.

 I hope this helps you understand the subject of disarms in the Pekiti-Tirsia system.